microsoft/microsoft-ui-xaml-specs/webview/WebView2_spec.md

 To invoke JavaScript inside the WebView2 content, use the ExecuteScriptAsync method.
 ExecuteScriptAsync returns a string which is the object result of the script execution converted to JSON and then returned as a string.

 ```

-// You can use ExecuteScriptAsync to inject  //content into the web page.
-// Here, the text of a Xaml TextBox is written to a div in an HTML page hosted in //myWebView2.
+// Here, the text of a Xaml TextBox is written to a div in an HTML page hosted in myWebView2.

 private async void Button_Click(object sender, RoutedEventArgs e)
 {
-    String functionString =
+    String functionString = String.Format("document.getElementById('nameDiv').innerText =
-String.Format("document.getElementById('nameDiv').innerText = 'Hello, {0}';", nameTextBox.Text);
+    'Hello, {0}';", nameTextBox.Text);
     await myWebView2.ExecuteScriptAsync(new string[] { functionString });
 }

 ```

 <br>